johnmm/nltk-wiki/Book-Development.md

     4. Recursion in Linguistic Structure
     5. Named Entity Recognition
     6. Relation Extraction
+    7. _Scaling Up (incl how to use the Stanford chunker and named entity recognizer)_
-    7. Summary
+    8. Summary
-    8. Further Reading
+    9. Further Reading
-    9. Exercises
+    10. Exercises
 8. **Analyzing Sentence Structure**
     1. Some Grammatical Dilemmas
     2. What's the Use of Syntax?